pdhimate/Azure-Automation/README.md

 - Separate template for each resource (or groups of resources)
 - Dynamically created main template depeding on the resources selected to deploy.
 - Separate module to contain scriptsused commonly
+- InScript provision to run the script in an Azure Runbook or on local Powershell